tischda/with-time/README.md

 Example:

 ~~~
-# go-now "echo now is %%NOW%% and windir is %windir%"
+# gonow "echo now is %%NOW%% and windir is %windir%"
 now is 20170720-150748 and windir is C:\WINDOWS
 ~~~